From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How thick is a hole?

-\begin{example} The simplicial complex in Figure~\ref{Fig:RepresentacionCodigoBarras}A has two connected components, the same as its non-trivial coskeletons.
-However, when we take the $2$-coskeleton (Figure~\ref{Fig:RepresentacionCodigoBarras}B), one connected component disappears and the other one is split in two.
-So, although the Betti numbers remain constant along the coskeletons cofiltration, there may be structural changes when taking successive coskeletons.
-In (C), the barcode of the persistence module $H^0(X^\bullet;\Z_2)$ allow us to capture these changes: when $h$ reaches $2$, a bar in the barcode dies (corresponding with the top connected component) and another bar is born (the bottom component splits). \end{example}
+\begin{example} The simplicial complex in Figure~\ref{Fig:RepresentacionCodigoBarras}a has two connected components, the same as its non-trivial coskeletons.
+However, when we take the $2$-coskeleton (Figure~\ref{Fig:RepresentacionCodigoBarras}b), one connected component disappears and the other one is split into two.
+So, although the Betti numbers remain constant along the coskeletal cofiltration, there may be structural changes when taking successive coskeletons.
+In (c), the barcode of the persistence module $H^0(X^\bullet;\Z_2)$ allows us to capture these changes: when $q$ reaches $2$, a bar in the barcode dies (corresponding to the top connected component) and another bar is born (the bottom component splits). \end{example}